-PortraitPro automatically determines the skin area, but you will get better results if you check and fix the skin area 80.
+PortraitPro automatically determines the skin area, but you will get better results if you check and fix the skin area 82.

-Master Fade This slider is connected to the enhancements to the skin.
-We moved.
-This slider is connected to the other sliders in this section that perform general enhancements to the skin.
-You will see the other sliders move as this one is moved.
-Around Eyes Reduces bags under the eye next to the outer corners of th following sub-sliders that let Reduces bags under the eyes, and reduces "crows feet", the wrinkles that appear next to the outer corners of the eyes.
+Master Fade e other sliders in this section that perform general ⁄ou will see the other sliders move as this one is Around Eyes Reduces bags under the eyes, and reduces "crows feet", the wrinkles that appear next to the outer corners of the eyes.
 Pressing the Around Eyes button opens the following sub-sliders that let you control these enhancements independently: Lighten Eye Bags Reduces the appearance of bags under the eyes by lightening the skin color in the area where eyebags appear.
 Click the triangle next to Lighten Eye Bags to access sliders that let you control the left & right eyes independently.
 Smooth Eye Bags Reduces the appearance of bags under the eyes by lightening the skin color in the area where eyebags appear.
 Click the triangle next to Smooth Eye Bags to access sliders that let you control the left & right eyes independently.

 Smooth Crows Feet Smooths the areas to the left of the left eye and to the right of the right eye where crows feet appear.
 Click the triangle next to Smooth Crows Feet to access sliders that let you control the left & right eyes independently.
-Imperfections Subtly removes redness a and reduces small skin blotchiness within the skin area.
-Before Aner Thin Wrinkles De-emphasizes wrinkles by making them thinner and lighter within the skin area.
-Fine Shadows Fades away dark specks and fine wrinkles within the skin area.
-Remove Pores Removes pores within the e skin area giving a smooth, airbrushed effect.
+Imperfections Subtly removes redness and d reduces small skin blotchiness within the skin area.
+Before After Thin Wrinkles De-emphasizes wrinkles by making them thinner and lighter within the skin area.
+Fine Shadows Fades away dark specks an East of the second secon d fine wrinkles within the skin area.
+Remove Pores kin area giving a smooth, airbrushed effect.

-Before After Remove Shine Corrects small areas of shine within the skin area.
-Before After Remove Grease Corrects larger areas of shine within the skin area.
-Sharpen Sharpens the skin area.
+Before After Remove Shine of shine within the skin area.
+Remove Grease Before After Corrects larger areas of shine within the skin area.
+Sharpen Sharpens the skin are Sharpens the skin area.
 Press the Sharpen button to open the Scale sub-slider, which affects the scale at which the sharpening is applied.
-Trim Eyebrows Removes stray hairs from around the eyebrows.
+Trim Eyebrows Removes stray hairs f Removes stray hairs from around the eyebrows.
 Around Mouth Quickly clears up faults such as wrinkles from around the mouth.
 Non-Face Skin Smooths skin that is not on the face.
 Texture Maintains a natural look by applying realistic skin texture in areas where skin texture is being corrected.
 This texture goes into touch-up brush strokes and areas where the sliders have had an effect.
 You will need to zoom in the picture to see the effect of changes to the skin texture.
 Clicking on the triangle next to Texture opens the following sub-sliders: Brightness Finer control over skin texture brightness.
 Saturation Finer control over skin texture saturation.
 The greater the saturation, the more intense the color.
 Size Makes the skin texture pattern larger or smaller.

 Details The Details slider allows you to bring back or further reduce details such as moles, wrinkles and strong spots.
 It affects all the other skin smoothing sliders and the touch-up brush.
 It has no effect if the other skin smoothing sliders are at zero, and has the most effect when the other skin smoothing sliders are high.
-If the touch-up brush doesn't completely remove a blemish, moving the detail slider to the left should reduce the blemish further, by giving more of an airbrushed look.
+If the touch-up brush doesn't completely remove a blemish, moving the detail slider to the left should reduce the blemish further, by giving more of an air- brushed look.